agentic-develop-playground/meeting-platform/README.md

 # meeting-platform
 ### 1.What's here?

-Provide a basic conference platform for various open source communities.
+Provide a basic meeting platform for various open source communities.
 Provides the following capabilities：

-+ Provide conference capabilities, including but not limited to creating, modifying, and deleting meeting.
++ Provide meeting capabilities, including but not limited to creating, modifying, and deleting meeting.
 + Provide the ability to notify meetings, including via mailing lists or message center.
 + Provide backup of recorded videos and upload to bilibili.